 Vietnamese Sausage (Cha Lua) – This is a cooked sausage that can just be sliced off and eaten as is and is the most popular sausage in Vietnam and is popular around South East Asia as well.
 This is made from lean pork that is pounded into a paste, it is not ground or minced.
 Fish sauce is added as well as some salt and black pepper, potato starch, and garlic.
 There is a variant called Cha Hue that is heavy with black peppercorns and more garlic.
 Once in paste form, it is wrapped in banana leaves, foil, or injected into large plastic casings, and is boiled to cook it.

 This will be refrigerated when you buy it, can last 3-4 weeks in your fridge or even frozen.
-This is eaten in sandwiches or fried with soy say and black pepper with other meat dishes or even just steamed, sliced, and served as a pork roll.
+This is eaten in sandwiches or fried with soy sauce and black pepper, with other meat dishes or even just steamed, sliced, and served as a pork roll.
 Mild flavor.

 Chinese Sausage (Lap Cheong) – These are cured, dried raw-meat sausages which are quite hard in texture, and require cooking before eating.
 Lap Cheong is the Cantonese name for wind-dried Chinese sausages, and literally means ‘Wax Sausages’, referring to the waxy look and texture of the sausages.
 Chinese sausage is generally made with minced pork, port fat, sugar, salt, and some spices.
 These are not refrigerated at the store, just put on a shelf.
 Once you open the package, store unused in the fridge, or you can even freeze them.